hrycykj/phoneLocationTesting/README.md

-used tutorial from https://blog.logrocket.com/react-native-geolocation-a-complete-tutorial/ to create App.js for Geolocation
+used tutorial from https://blog.logrocket.com/react-native-geolocation-a-complete-tutorial/ to create App.js for ReactNativeGeolocation2 (React Native project)

-npm install --save react-native-location is a required dependancy
+used Usage section from https://docs.expo.dev/versions/v44.0.0/sdk/location/#eventemitter to create App.js for ReactNativeGeolocation (Expo project)